thefinitemonkey/udacity_mlcapstone/capstone_report_template.md

 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_

+The model was implemented with a GridSearchCV to allow for controlling multiple parameters and testing their various combinations.
+For an initial look at results I check only max_depth on the decision tree regressor, with all other parameters left as default.
+The max_depth parameter seemed the best place to start as it controls the number of decision points, or questions asked, by the model.
+The first max_depth tested was for a range of 1..4, which yielded a result of 3.023.
+Successive tests were made with other ranges of 1..n.

 max_depth | score
 --- | ---
 4 | 3.0323020722497644